Patchyst/Patchyst.github.io/_posts/2019-08-20-tensorflow.md

     print(sess.run(number + 20.0))
 ```
 You might see a few warnings that look like errors, don't worry, as long as at the end you see an output of "70.0".
+## *Passing in Input Data*
+When passing input data into a computational graph, TensorFlow uses placeholders to take in this data.
+By adjusting the parameters of the placeholder nodes you can change the type of input data that is fed into the graph or network.